Hughes says Devils ready to bounce back, starting with opener at Global Series | NHL.com

 The warm welcome has been great, but Hughes and his teammates know this is a business trip.

-After reaching the second round of the playoffs in the 2022-23 season, the Devils took a step back last year, finishing with a 38-39-5 record and second to last in the Metropolitan Division.
+After reaching the second round of the playoffs in 2022-23, the Devils took a step back last season, finishing seventh in the Metropolitan Division (38-39-5).

-The disappointing record led to a coaching change, with Sheldon Keefe, who led Auston Matthews, Mitch Marner and William Nylander with the Toronto Maple Leafs, being hired as New Jersey’s coach on May 23.
+The disappointing record led to a coaching change, with Sheldon Keefe, who led Auston Matthews, Mitch Marner and William Nylander with the Toronto Maple Leafs, being hired as New Jersey coach May 23.

 The 23-year-old center, who will enter his sixth NHL season since being chosen No. 1 by the Devils in the 2019 NHL Draft, had shoulder surgery April 10 and spent most of his summer rehabilitating.